-Obviously the kids can’t do too much as we want them to be safe around the area but it’s fun for them to watch parts of the process as they are fascinated by what the adults do and to talk about what we are doing and why and they are pretty excited about building and having a motorhome!
-And my son currently loves to measure the van and everything in it with a real measuring tool!
-Because yes, the work has already begun.
+Obviously, the kids can’t do too much as we want them to be safe around the area.
+Still, it’s fun for them to watch the process as they are fascinated by what the adults do and to talk about what we are doing and why.
+They are pretty excited about building and having a motorhome!
+And my son currently loves to measure the van and everything in it with a real measuring tool, Because yes, the work has already begun.

 The first step was to remove the seats in order to take out the carpet.
-It’s a bit rusty under it (way less than expected though) and we are in the process of getting rid of it all with a special brush and a rust converter (pretty cool stuff, does magic with the rust, we bought it online).
+It’s a bit rusty under it (way less than expected though).
+We are in the process of getting rid of it all with a special brush and a rust converter (pretty cool stuff, does magic with the rust, we bought it online – aff link).

 Then we’ll see what’s the next step (actually, I will see as my husband already has the plan written down).

-Therefore, in case you are wondering what our plans for the summer are… Well, let’s just say than we are a bit too busy to go on a holiday just yet!
-But oh boy, when that motorhome is ready…!
+Therefore, in case you are wondering what our plans for the summer are… Well, let’s just say that we are a bit too busy to go on a holiday just yet!
+But oh boy, when this motorhome is ready…!

 PS.
 We will still go here and there on short trips from time to time and I will tell you all about them, and also about how our project is going, so stay close!

-Photos: real, this is how the van actually looks at the moment.
+Photos: personal archive – this is how the van actually looks at the moment.